-- (i) transferable securities; - (ii) approved money-market instruments;
+- (i) transferable securities;

+- (ii) approved money-market instruments;

-- (iii) units in collective investment schemes; or - (iv) derivatives.
+- (iii) units in collective investment schemes; or

+- (iv) derivatives.

-Any forward transaction must be made with an Eligible Institution or an Approved Bank.
+Any forward transaction must be made with an eligible institution or an approved bank.
 The ACD must ensure compliance with COLL 5.3.7R.

-A Sub-Fund may not undertake transactions in derivatives on commodities.
+A Sub-fund may not undertake transactions in derivatives on commodities.

-- 19.3.
-A derivative or forward transaction which will or could lead to the delivery of property for the account of a Sub-Fund may be entered into only if: - (a) that property can be held for the account of the Sub-Fund; and - (b) the ACD having taken reasonable care determines that delivery of the property under the transaction will not occur or will not lead to a breach of the COLL Sourcebook.
+- A derivative or forward transaction which will or could lead to the delivery of property for the account of a Sub-fund may be entered into only if: - (a) that property can be held for the account of the Sub-fund; and - (b) the ACD having taken reasonable care determines that delivery of the property under the transaction will not occur or will not lead to a breach of the COLL Sourcebook. - No agreement by or on behalf of a Sub-fund to dispose of property or rights may be made unless: - (a) the obligation to make the disposal and any other similar obligation could immediately be honoured by the Sub-fund by delivery of property or the assignment of rights; and - (b) the property and rights at (a) are owned by the Sub-fund at the time of the agreement.